Music History eLearning Lesson

 Problem Statement

-Music teachers in K12 settings often have very large classes.
-A single teacher is frequently responsible for 50+ students at a time.
-When these teachers need to be absent, it is always a challenge to keep the class engaged in useful learning with a substitute.
-The result is a large group of students who are accustomed to having hands-on and engaging rehearsals who are suddenly expected to do busy work just to keep them under control.
-This module serves as a proof-of-concept for the idea that content from other musical curricula besides performance and rehearsal can be packaged and delivered to students without the need for an instructor.
-In this way, students can engage with content that is directly music-related, and even gain instruction in content like music history and theory which are normally avoided by K12 instructors.
+Music teachers in K-12 settings often manage very large classes, with a single teacher frequently responsible for over 50 students at a time.
+When these teachers need to be absent, it becomes challenging to keep the class engaged in meaningful learning activities under a substitute.
+As a result, students who are accustomed to hands-on, engaging rehearsals are often left with busy work that merely aims to keep them under control.
+This module offers a proof-of-concept demonstrating that content from other areas of music education—beyond performance and rehearsal—can be effectively packaged and delivered to students without requiring an instructor.
+By doing so, students can engage with music-related content and gain exposure to topics like music history and theory, which are often overlooked in traditional K-12 music programs.

 Design Process

-I started the design process with a few potential solutions and content areas in mind.
-Basic sketches and wireframes helped me to determine that a music history lesson would be most suitable for this concept project.
-From there, I used some visual mapping to determine what content should be presented when teaching about a music history period through eLearning.
-A lesson plan based on Gagne’s nine events of instruction organized the content map into a sequence of interactions that would facilitate the chosen learning outcomes.
-From there, I used Articulate Storyline 360 to prototype and develop the module.
-This involved creating each of the slides, writing and loading body content into each slide, recording voiceover lines and closed captions, and then creating micro-interactions on each slide.
-Because this was intended to be used as a “sub plan” for absent teachers, I don’t mind that the lesson is heavy on content.
-However, I wanted to avoid overloading the learner with too much text at once, so I leveraged the use of interactions and animations to help the learner control the flow of information.
-To check for understanding, a simple aural identification exercise was created to allow learners to practice applying the information to an authentic musical context.
+I began the design process by considering several potential solutions and content areas.
+After creating basic sketches and wireframes, I determined that a music history lesson would be most suitable for this concept project.
+Using visual mapping, I outlined the content that should be included when teaching about a music history period through eLearning.
+A lesson plan based on Gagne’s nine events of instruction organized the content into a sequence of interactions to support the desired learning outcomes.
+Next, I used Articulate Storyline 360 to prototype and develop the module.
+This involved creating each slide, writing and loading the content, recording voiceover lines and closed captions, and adding micro-interactions to each slide.
+Since the module was designed to be used as a "sub plan" for absent teachers, I focused on providing substantial content.
+However, to prevent cognitive overload, I used interactions and animations to allow learners to control the flow of information.
+To check for understanding, I created a simple aural identification exercise, giving learners an opportunity to apply the information in an authentic musical context.

 Images